Southampton Ground Gas Protection

 Due to the hazardous nature of ground gasses, buildings should be protected to ensure safety and integrity.
 Protection is usually in the for of a ground gas membrane.

-Ground gas protection membranes are typically made from polymers, but can also be made with other materials like aluminium.
+Ground gas protection materials are made mainly from polymers, however they can also include other materials like aluminium.
 This allows them to be light and flexible while still being formable.
 They prevent gas from flowing into the building from the ground.

 To ensure the installation of your gas protection systems meets CIRIA 735 & BS8485 please call our Southampton team